guillermo-carrasco/PyConSweden2015/README.md

 ### Title

+Python in Life Sciences:
-Python in life sciences: How Python drives the analysis of billions of DNA sequences
+How Python Drives the Analysis of Billions of DNA Sequences

 ### Category